ComparativeGenomicsToolkit/cactus/README.md

 The `jobStorePath` is where intermediate files, as well as job metadata, will be stored.
 It must be accessible to all worker systems.

 When first testing out Cactus on a new system or cluster, before running anything too large, try running the small (5 600kb genomes) simulated example in `examples/evolverMammals.txt`.
 It should take less than an hour to run on a modern 4-core system.
 That example, even though it's small, should be enough to expose any major problems Cactus may have with your setup.
+### Choosing how to run the Cactus binaries (Docker/Singularity/local)
+By default, Cactus uses Docker to run its compiled components (to avoid making you install dependencies).
+It can instead use Singularity to run its binaries, or use a locally installed copy.
+To select a different way of running the binaries, you can use the `--binariesMode singularity` or `--binariesMode local` options.
+(If running using local binaries, you will need to make sure cactus's bin directory is in your `PATH`.)
 ### seqFile: the input file
 The input file, called a "seqFile", is just a text file containing the locations of the input sequences as well as their phylogenetic tree.
 The tree will be used to progressively decompose the alignment by iteratively aligning sibling genomes to estimate their parents in a bottom-up fashion.
 Polytomies in the tree are allowed, though the amount of computation required for a sub-alignment rises quadratically with the degree of the polytomy.
 The file is formatted as follows: